2026 Applications

 Applicants are selected based on their passion for community, ability to demonstrate effective decision making, commitment to the rural sector, and aspirations to be a rural leader.

 To start your application process, simply register your interest below.
-We’ll send you an application form for you to complete.
+We’ll send you a link to our online form.
 Places do fill up quickly, so it’s wise to get your application process underway, sooner rather than later.
 We look forward to hearing from you soon.

 Register your interest